Josh McCown: Hartford Colonials

 McCown was signed by the Hartford Colonials of the United Football League (UFL) on August 3, 2010.
 He received an offer from the Chicago Bears shortly after signing with the Colonials, but decided to stay with the Colonials due to wanting to honor his contract and to receive more playing time.
 Regarding honoring his contract, McCown later said, "It just didn't sit well with me" and that he felt it would be a bad example to his kids to say, "Give your word to somebody until something better comes along and then break that."
 In 2011, McCown said, "I think I'm further along now than I would have been if I would have just sat on an (NFL) roster last year and been a backup because I played eight games," and "I think you're only getting better when you're taking reps, so I really valued that."
 McCown threw for 265 yards and 3 touchdowns in the season-opening 27–10 victory over the Sacramento Mountain Lions.
-He was named the Offensive Player of the Week for Week 1.
+He was named the UFL Offensive Player of the Week for Week 1.
 In Week 2, he completed 22 of 25 passes for 264 yards and 2 touchdowns.
 In Week 4, he threw for 223 yards, with 1 touchdown and 1 interception.
 McCown passed for 1,463 yards and 10 touchdowns with 8 interceptions in 8 games during the 2010 season.
 His 79.3 passer rating was the highest in the UFL in 2010.
 The Colonials finished the year with a 3–5 record.
 He was a team captain while with the Colonials.

 San Francisco 49ers

 On August 17, 2011, McCown signed a one-year contract for the minimum of $810,000 with the 49ers.
 He was expected to be the team's third-string quarterback behind starter Alex Smith and rookie Colin Kaepernick but was released by the 49ers on September 3, 2011.
+49ers head coach John Harbaugh said the team only had room for two quarterbacks on the 53-man roster due to impressive preseason performances by undrafted rookie defensive linemen Demarcus Dobbs and Ian Williams.
+However, the 49ers ended up claiming rookie quarterback Scott Tolzien off waivers the following day.